ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 * Showdown/Turndown HTML-to-markdown replaces markdown within HTML tags with HTML (changed `**` to `<em></em>` and `[]()` to `<a...`).
 * Another JS HTML-to-markdown converter to look at (but node.js):
 ** https://github.com/breakdance/breakdance
-* Neither Turndown nor Showdown handle Shift+Enter behavior... both just collapse the newlines.
+* Neither Turndown nor Showdown handle Shift+Enter behavior (<br >'s)... both just collapse the newlines.
 * Turndown (but not Showdown) HTML-to-markdown is dropping extra line breaks.
 ** But Showdown markdown-to-HTML is dropping extra line breaks...
 * ``` `...` ``` pattern -> Converts to <span><code></span></code> in markdown with Turndown (but converts correctly with Showdown)